JohannFaustVIII/SpringCloudPlayground/NOTES.md

 - Logs - Logs should be treated as event streams.
 - Addmin processes - The application should run admin/maintenance tasks as one-off processes.

+## What are levels of Richardson Maturity Model?

+- Level 0 - everything done via a single endpoint using i.e. POX (plain old XML)
+- Level 1 - there are specified endpoints to handle requests
+- Level 2 - HTTP verbs are being used with endpoints (GET, POST, PUT, DELETE)
+- Level 3 - HATEOS, responses contain information about what we can do next (via sending available links inside a response)